gruntwork-io/docs/docs/2.0/docs/library/guides/contributing.md

 #### How to create a pull request on a Gruntwork repository

-As a Gruntwork customer, you will have **read** access to Gruntwork repositories.
-Therefore, you cannot push branches directly to Gruntwork repositories.
-Instead, follow these steps:
+As a Gruntwork customer, you are granted **read-only** access to Gruntwork repositories.
+This means you cannot push branches directly to these repositories.
+Instead, follow the steps below to open a pull request:

 1. Fork the Gruntwork repository into a repository within an organization where you have write access.
 2. Push your branch to your forked repository.